hackshackers/hackshackers-hugo-content/blog/2019/02/propose-session-dataharvest-belgium.md

 ---
-title: Propose a session for Dataharvest in Germany
+title: Propose a session for Dataharvest in Belgium
 authors:
 - Samantha Sunne
 date: "2019-02-10"